Meet Our Scientific Advisory Board

 Joslyn Kirby, M.D., M.P.H., currently serves as associate professor of dermatology, director of the Dermatology Residency Program and vice chair of education at Pennsylvania State University.
 In her clinical and research work, she is interested in acneiform conditions including rosacea and hidradenitis suppurativa and is a board member of the Hidradenitis Suppurativa Foundation.
 She received her medical degree from the University of Virginia and completed her dermatology residency at the University of Pennsylvania.
 Dr. Kirby also completed her master’s degree in public health sciences and adult education from Pennsylvania State University.

 Daniel Siegel, M.D.

-Daniel M. Siegel, MD, is a Clinical Professor of Dermatology and former Director of the Procedural Dermatology Fellowship at SUNY Downstate.
-He has served as a president of the AAD (2012) and is a past member of both the Academy’s board of directors and Coding and Reimbursement Task Force.
+Dr. Daniel M. Siegel is a Clinical Professor of Dermatology and former Director of the Procedural Dermatology Fellowship at SUNY Downstate.
+He has served as president of the AAD (2012) and is a past member of both the Academy’s Board of Directors and Coding and Reimbursement Task Force.
 He is a diplomate of the American Board of Dermatology and the American Board of Laser Surgery and is a fellow of the American Society for Dermatologic Surgery (ASDS), the American Academy of Dermatology (AAD), the American College of Mohs Surgery and the American Society of Mohs Surgery.
-Dr. Siegel earned his medical degree from Albany Medical College in Albany, N.Y.
+Dr. Siegel earned his medical degree from Albany Medical College in Albany, NY.
 He completed his residency in dermatology at the University of Texas Health Sciences Center at Dallas and his fellowship at the Baylor College of Medicine in Houston.
-Dr. Siegel also earned a Master of Science degree in management and policy from Stony Brook University, Stony Brook, N.Y.
+Dr. Siegel also earned a Master of Science degree in management and policy from Stony Brook University in Stony Brook, NY.